shoerob/JavaScript-Samples/CSS Styles/Example 2 - IDs/README.md

 # Example 1 - Styling by id

-This example shows how to style JavaScript elements by their ids.
+This example shows how to style elements by their ids.